pzivich/zEpid/docs/index.rst

 zEpid
 =====================================

-*zEpid* is an epidemiology analysis package, providing easy to use tools for epidemiologists coding in python3.
+*zEpid* is an epidemiology analysis toolkit, providing easy to use tools for epidemiologists coding in python3.
 The purpose of this package is to provide a toolset to make epidemiology e-z.
 A variety of calculations and plots can be generated through various functions.
 Current features include:

 -  Basic epidemiology calculations on pandas dataframes (RR, RD, IRD, etc.)
 -  Summary measure calculations
--  Graphics plots (functional form plots, effect measure plots)
+-  Graphics (functional form plots, effect measure plots, ROC curves, etc.)
+-  G-computation algorithm
 -  Inverse-probability weights
+-  Doubly Robust estimators
 -  Sensitivity analysis tools

 Contents:
 -------------------------------------

 .. toctree::
-  :maxdepth: 2
+  :maxdepth: 3

   Measures
   Calculator
   Graphics
-  Inverse Probability Weights
+  Causal
   Sensitivity Analyses

 Installation:
 ------------------------------

 Dependencies are from the typical Python data-stack: Numpy, Pandas, Scipy, Statsmodels, and Matplotlib.
 Addtionally, it requires Tabulate, so nice looking tables can be easily generated.
 Install using:

+``pip install zepid``

 Source code and Issue Tracker
 ------------------------------